-Here’s a fun idea for our ABCs and 123s letter and number activities series.
-Join Ellen from Cutting Tiny Bites who is here today with mystery number crayon rubbings.
+Here’s a fun number activity idea from Join Ellen from Cutting Tiny Bites who is here today with mystery number crayon rubbings.

 Mystery Number Crayon Rubbings